babar-raza/Aspose_Cells_NET/README.md

 Each example is provided in both C# and Visual Basic in their respective folders.

 ###Data
-+ Input Documents - Each example contains a File directory which contains any input Excel Documents used in the example.
++ Input Documents - Main directory has a File directory which contains all the input Excel Documents used in these examples.
 + Northwind.mdb - Many examples use this Microsoft Access Database found under the "Database" directory for demonstrating merging data into documents.